felixgro/sportr/README.md

 ## Testing
 You can find all tests in the `tests/` directory.

-Run tests using the `php artisan test` or `vendor/bin/phpunit` command in the terminal.
+Run tests using the `php artisan test` or `composer test` command in the terminal.

 Pull-Requests get automatically built and tested by [Travis-CI](https://www.travis-ci.com).